zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 # Getting started

-First, create an intial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
+First, create an initial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
-We suggest to name the kata `OrderPriceCalculator`.
+We suggest naming the kata `OrderPriceCalculator`.

 Add the following snippet to the `build.gradle.kts`, so that you can generate an executable JAR: